 Our products include interfaces to central software management systems within the organization.
 The purpose of the interface is to continuously receive real time data, which is accurate at any given moment.
 The company offers interfaces to all popular management software, including: Hashavshevet, Windows, Sigma, and Acadia – a software system designed for management of diamond merchant offices, and in fact for every software product available on the market, which is built on Oracle SQL database platforms.

-EMASAGRA, S.A. is a mixed economy company founded in 1981: it has the Granada City Council as main shareholder (51%) and Hidralia, S.A.
+EMASAGRA, S.A. is a mixed economy company founded in 1981.
+It has the Granada City Council as main shareholder (51%) and Hidralia, S.A.
 (49%) as private partner.
-Moreover Hidralia is part of Suez Group (50%).
-On the other hand, EMASAGRA, S.A. is a company in the environmental sector that manages all processes related to the complete water cycle: catchment, drinking water treatment, transport and distribution for human consumption with full health guarantees in the city of Granada and 14 municipalities in the metropolitan area of Granada with a population served of 385.298 inhabitants.
+Hidralia also is part of Suez Group (50%).
+EMASAGRA, S.A. is a company in the environmental sector that manages all processes related to the water cycle: catchment, drinking water treatment, transport and distribution for human consumption with full health guarantees in the city of Granada and 14 municipalities in the metropolitan area of Granada with a population served of 385.298 inhabitants.
 We also take care of sewerage and wastewater treatment, the return of treated water into the environment and the reuse of the gas and sludge created during the treatment process.